chaseryder08/article_api_tracker/README.md

 ## Overview

 This project simulates a tool designed to track the time it takes for support knowledge articles to be published after a defect is confirmed.
 As a Support Analyst at IDBS, I lead a high-priority Key Performance Indicator (HPKI) initiative aimed at reducing the time it takes to publish support articles.
-I developed this tool to help streamline and optimize the article creation and publishing process.
+This lightweight internal API helps support teams track article turnaround time, flag delays, and streamline publishing workflows.
+Designed to improve internal accountability and reduce bottlenecks.

 ## Workflow